Edge-Only Universal Adversarial Attacks in Distributed Learning: Experimental Evaluation

 As reasonably expected given the nature of the attack, attacking a shallow edge part, hence basing on limited model knowledge, generally reduces the attack effectiveness (i.e., higher prediction accuracy) compared to cases with access to more layers of the distributed model.
 This trend is more pronounced for models like ResNet50 and Wide-ResNet101, while different observations arise for MobileNetV2 and VGG16, where edge-only UAPs, even when targeting the initial layers only, achieve similar effectiveness to full-knowledge attacks.

-Additionally, analogously as found in previous work\cite{MoosaviUAPCVPR} that suggests the existence of dominant labels that occupy large regions in the image space, we observed that the choice of target class significantly impacts the generation of strong UAPs.
-This phenomenon is especially pronounced in edge-only attacks (e.g., see classes 'warthog' and 'crab' in Figure \ref{f:attack_results}), where less-dominant classes result in even lower transferability.
+Additionally, in line with prior work \cite{MoosaviUAPCVPR}, which suggests the existence of dominant labels occupying large regions of the image space, we observed that the choice of the target class has a significant impact on the strength of the resulting UAPs.
+This effect is especially pronounced in the edge-only setting (e.g., see the classes “warthog” and “crab” in Fig.~\ref{f:attack_results}), where less dominant classes have lower transferability.

+Different considerations arise for untargeted approaches, such as CosUAP-Edge (shown in the plot), which tend to induce a larger drop in accuracy even when applied at the first or second edge configurations, without requiring the selection of a highly transferable class.
+This demonstrates the benefits of CosUAP-Edge attacks; however, they do not provide any control over the specific target class.